 From Russia with Love

-This is a James Bond weekend for me and I couldn’t be happier.
+This is a James Bond weekend for me, and I couldn’t be happier.
 With six of the films getting new releases on DVD and Blu-ray this is a chance for all Bond fans, and there are a lot of us, to rejoice.
 It is also a special time for those of us that got started in the world of Bond with the novels written by Ian Fleming.
 While subsequent films in the series would be loosely based on those classic novels ‘From Russia with Love’ was one of the very few that stuck pretty much to the book.
 Since 1962 there is only one name that comes to mind when a person thinks about spies; Bond, James Bond.
-These films are one of the most successful, famous and let’s face it, profitable franchise in the history of cinema.
+These films are one of the most successful, famous and let’s face it, a profitable franchise in the history of cinema.
 This film, the second in the franchise, was based on the fifth novel in the Bond series by Fleming but is slightly retooled here as a direct sequel to ‘Dr. No’.
-Other than that this is the real life realization of the novel.
+Other than that this is the real-life realization of the novel.
 This was a different Bond that is around today.
 Now, Bond is known for his great spy gadgets that can do just about anything a secret agent could want.
-In this film a tricked out attaché case with some gold pieces, a knife and an exploding canister of bath power is about the closest thing you will get as a gadget.
-Back in 1963 when this film was released the toy to have was a plastic version of this case.
-These are the films that solidified the love affair that the movie going public has maintained with spies.
-For the true Bond aficionado this is one of the last pure films of this particular genre.
-Bond was still a man who had to think and fight his way out of a difficult situation instead of shooting a bullet out of a cigarette or flying of in a little helicopter.
-All the Bond films have popped up on DVD many times in the past but this is the definitive release.
-You can get it in DVD or Blu-ray as a single movie or part of a special three pack set.
-Once again MGM raises the bar on how a film should come into your home so take advantage of it.
+In this film a tricked out attaché case with some gold pieces, a knife and an exploding canister of bath power are about the closest thing you will get as a gadget.
+Back in 1963 when this film has released the toy to have was a plastic version of this case.
+These are the films that solidified the love affair that the movie-going public has maintained with spies.
+For the true Bond aficionado, this is one of the last pure films of this particular genre.
+Bond was still a man who had to think and fight his way out of a difficult situation instead of shooting a bullet out of a cigarette or flying off in a little helicopter.
+All the Bond films have popped up on DVD many times in the past, but this is the definitive release.
+You can get it in DVD or Blu-ray as a single movie or part of a special three-pack set.
+Once again MGM raises the bar on how a film should come into your home to take advantage of it.

 Also back are a few people behind the scenes.
 Johanna Harwood returns for the scripting responsibilities.
 He does the best possible job of remaining true to the novel.
-In this he provides a taut and thrilling spy story that was perfect for the time.
-This was the height of the cold war so any villain with an Eastern European accent was acceptable to the audience.
-Without the gadgets to fall back on as plot devices Harwood was free to paint a picture of Bond as a cold blooded killer.
-In this sense the term refers to his willingness to put down an adversary and make sure he stays down.
-Killing was a major part of being an agent with a license to kill and Bond took the responsibility seriously.
-Naturally even in this prototype of a Bond film there has to be a beautiful woman to seduce our hero.
+In this, he provides a taut and thrilling spy story that was perfect for the time.
+This was the height of the cold war, so any villain with an Eastern European accent was acceptable to the audience.
+Without the gadgets to fall back on as plot devices Harwood was free to paint a picture of Bond as a cold-blooded killer.
+In this sense, the term refers to his willingness to put down an adversary and make sure he stays down.
+The killing was a major part of being an agent with a license to kill, and Bond took the responsibility seriously.
+Naturally, even in this prototype of a Bond film, there has to be a beautiful woman to seduce our hero.
 It was one of the better perks to the job as far as Bond could see.
 Directing this film was Terence Young who returned after his success with ‘Dr. No’.
 Once again he plays it straight as an espionage film.